docker/model-cli/README.md

 # Docker Model CLI

+## ⚠️ This Repository Has Moved

+This repository has been consolidated into [model-runner](https://github.com/docker/model-runner/tree/main/cmd/cli).

+All future development, issues, and pull requests should be directed there.

+Please visit the new repository for the latest updates and to contribute.

+---

 A powerful command-line interface for managing, running, packaging, and deploying AI/ML models using Docker.
 This CLI lets you install and control the Docker Model Runner, interact with models, manage model artifacts, and integrate with OpenAI and other backends—all from your terminal.

 ## Features